 "Guti.
 The way he saw the game.
 He was playing some crazy passes," Mendez said with admiration.
 "Sometimes during games I feel like I see things that other players don’t.
 I feel like I have the same style of play as him."

-"I wouldn’t say I've closed the door (on Mexico), but I’m happy where I’m at right now," Mendez said.
+"I wouldn’t say I've closed the door (on Mexico), but I’m happy where I’m at right now," Mendez told Goal before the U20 CONCACAF final.
 "It would mean a lot to play Mexico.
 I want to play them so bad.
 I want to beat them."